barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 known condition to a type.
-Unfortunately, as of the time of writing we cannot simply use it as `Condition<Cond>::ValueType` but we have to use the fully qualified type so that the compiler can understand the associated type, even if it should be unambiguous.
+Unfortunately, as of the time of writing we cannot simply use it as `Condition<Cond>::ValueType` but we have to use the fully qualified type so that the compiler can understand the associated type, even if it is actually unambiguous.
 That means we must use it as `<Condition<Cond> as TruthType>::ValueType` which is a bit cumbersome but does the trick [^where-clause]: